Bulldog Tunnel: Operation

 Tunnel station was 6.8 mi west of Coykendahl, and 4.7 mi east of Porcupine, and 7.6 mi east of Farron.
 The locals designated the passenger service on the southern main line as the Bulldog Express.
 Snowslides and rockslides were common in the tunnel vicinity.

 In 1900, a brakeman fell under the wheels of a freight car at Farron, resulting in the later hospital amputation of his leg.
-In 1902, the 100 ft high Purcupine bridge burned down.
+In 1902, the 100 ft high Porcupine bridge burned down.
 During the 10-day rebuild, passenger trains terminated at either end, and passengers transferred.
 In 1909, a passenger train stalled in the tunnel.
 In 1918, a snowslide near Coykendahl derailed a train.

 A 1931 forest fire destroyed the CP section house and bunkhouse.
 In 1935, 64 relief camp strikers, who were freight hopping westward, were arrested on a train at Coykendahl and jailed in Nelson.
 In 1938, a Renata trapper froze to death after leaving the train and becoming lost.
 Renata residents accessed the Tunnel flag stop along a 7.5 mi trail.

 In 1952, eight cars of an eastbound freight train derailed at Coykendahl.

 Passenger services on the southern mainline ended in January 1964.